What is Entity Framework?

 Many developers have misconceptions about the Database First approach

 Code First is for greenfield projects: which is also not true.
-You can use reverse engineering your existing database to create the code first model and then use code first migration for any subsequent changes afterword.
+You can use reverse engineering your existing database to create the code first model and then use code first migration for any subsequent changes afterward.

 1. Full versioning of database